Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Collecting information for Hamiltonian reconstruction

-Since the acceleration time $\tau^{\nu}_n$ increases for increasing sideband order and decreasing THz-field strength, Eq.~\ref{EQ:propagator_decay_analytic} predicts that the absolute value of $\varsigma^{\nu}_n$ decays as a function of the sideband order $n$ with a slower decay rate for stronger THz fields.
+Since the acceleration time $\tau^{\nu}_n$ increases with increasing sideband order and decreasing THz-field strength, Eq.~\ref{EQ:propagator_decay_analytic} predicts that the absolute value of $\varsigma^{\nu}_n$ decays with increasing sideband order $n$, with a slower decay rate for stronger THz fields.
 This prediction is consistent with the data shown in Fig.~\ref{FIG:decay_propagator}.
-Note that, by taking ratios between propagators measured with identical NIR-laser parameters, propagation of experimental errors associated the NIR-laser intensity is avoided when the absolute value of the propagator $\varsigma^{\nu}_n$ is determined by using Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp}).
+Note that, by taking ratios of propagators measured with identical NIR-laser parameters, propagation of experimental errors associated the NIR-laser intensity is avoided when the absolute value of the propagator $\varsigma^{\nu}_n$ is determined by using Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp}).